 where the first inequality follows provided $t$ is small enough and note that such smallness can be chosen to be uniformly on $E$ thanks to item (a) in Step 3 Thus, as a direct consequence of \eqref{costruzionefattabene} and \eqref{derivatadirezionale1} we get that

 uniformly in $x\in E$.
 The previous equality will be exploited in the forthcoming steps.

-\paragraph{Step 5.} In the computations of this step we already assume that $Df(x_0)$ is an homogeneous homomorphism and that it is well defined.
+\paragraph{Step 5.} In the computations of this step, we already assume that $Df(x_0)$ is a homogeneous homomorphism and that it is well-defined.
 This will be proved in the last step of the proof.

 Let $v\in \mathbb{G}$.
 For $t>0$ let $\gamma_t:=\gamma_{\delta_t(v)}$ be the curve constructed in Step 3.
 Then, as a consequence of \eqref{derivatadirezionale}, we have that, uniformly in $x_0\in E$,